Ewing sarcoma is a malignant (cancerous) bone tumor that affects children.

 In rare cases, Ewing sarcoma occurs in adults.

 There are few symptoms.
 The most common is pain and occasionally swelling at the site of the tumor.

-Children may also break a bone at the site of the tumor after a seemingly minor injury (this is called a "pathologic fracture").
+Children may also break a bone at the site of the tumor after a minor injury.

 Fever may also be present.

 The stress of illness can be eased by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 How well a patient does depends on:

 - The location of the tumor

 The best chance for cure is with a combination of treatments that includes chemotherapy plus radiation or surgery.